Imperial Guard (Iran): Islamic Revolution

 The Imperial Guard remained loyal to Mohammad Reza Pahlavi until his departure for exile in January 1979.
-After two days of fighting from the 9th through 11 February, against armed civilians and dissident Air Force and Army personnel, the Imperial Guard was withdrawn to its bases.
+After two days of fighting from the 9th through 11 February, against armed civilians and dissident Air Force and Ground Forces personnel, the Imperial Guard was withdrawn to its bases.
 The Guard was disbanded on 17 February 1979.
-The Javidan Guard was formally dissolved by the new Iranian regime, although some portions of the wider Imperial Guard remained in existence.
-These remaining units were stripped of their historical privileges and duties and integrated into the Islamic Revolutionary Guard Corps of the regular Islamic Republic of Iran Army Ground Forces.
-They saw action in the Iran–Iraq War.
+The Javidan Guard was formally dissolved by the new Iranian state, although some portions of the wider conscript based Imperial Guard continued in existence.
+These remaining units were stripped of their historical privileges and duties before being integrated into the Islamic Revolutionary Guard Corps.
+As such they saw action in the Iran–Iraq War.

 Commanders

 The last commander of the Imperial Guard at the time of the 1979 Iranian Revolution was Lieutenant General Ali Neshat.
-One of the former Guard commanders was General Gholam Ali Oveisi (1960–1965).
+One of the former Guard commanders was General Gholam Ali Oveissi (1960–1965).
 One of the original commanders, General Jafar Shafaghat, during the last months prior to the fall of the monarchy in 1979 was appointed by the Shah as the minister of defense (the literal translation of this post from Persian is minister of war) under Shapour Bakhtiar Cabinet until the fall of the government.